anovafawzi/anova-react-guide/README.md

 If you're looking for bootstrap+ framework, check out [Shards](https://designrevision.com/demo/shards/).
 It already have more components such as datetimepicker, slider, etc.

+UPDATE: I found that [CoreUI](https://coreui.io/react/) is a nice base for bootstrap4 theme (you can find several themes for different framework).
+They have the webpack bundle as well, sweet!

 But I also have compiled other CSS frameworks that commonly used now, some of it are listed from this [article](https://hackernoon.com/the-coolest-react-ui-frameworks-for-your-new-react-app-ad699fffd651):
 1. [Material-UI](http://www.material-ui.com/)
 2. [Semantic-UI React](https://react.semantic-ui.com/introduction)